Vedanta expects output at Lanjigarh alumina refinery to increase to 1.8 MT in 2019-20

 The steel business of Electrosteel Steels Ltd has recorded an improvement in operational performance with Ebitda margins of over USD 100 per tonne in the fourth quarter of 2019-20.
 Electrosteel is set to achieve the best-ever production of 1.4 million tonnes in 2019-20.

 Meanwhile, Cairn Oil & Gas has successfully ramped up its facilities to full production ahead of time.
-Vedanta Ltd, a subsidiary of Vedanta Resources Ltd, is one of the world's leading diversified natural resource companies with business operations in India, South Africa, Namibia, and Australia.
-SID HRS.
+Vedanta Ltd, a subsidiary of Vedanta Resources Ltd, is one of the world's leading diversified natural resource companies with business operations in India, South Africa, Namibia, and Australia..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)